Kr0nus97/Unfiltered/README.md

     *   Confirm that **Google** is **ENABLED** as a sign-in provider.
     *   Ensure your project support email is set if required by the Google provider.

-3.  **Authorized Domains (VERY IMPORTANT for "Invalid Domain" errors)**:
+3.  **Authorized Domains (VERY IMPORTANT for "auth/unauthorized-domain" errors)**:
+    *   This is the most common cause for the "auth/unauthorized-domain" error.
     *   In the Firebase console, go to **Authentication** -> **Settings** (tab).
     *   Under the **Authorized domains** section, click "Add domain".
-    *   **For local development**:
+    *   **For local development (this project runs on `http://localhost:9002` by default):**
-        *   Add `localhost`.
-(This is often added by default, but verify).
-        *   If your app runs on a specific port locally (like `http://localhost:9002` which is the default for this project), `localhost` usually covers this.
-Some older Firebase setups might have required the port, but typically just `localhost` is sufficient.
+        *   **Add `localhost`**.
+This is usually added by default when you enable a sign-in provider, but **verify it is present**.
+This should typically cover all ports on localhost, including `9002`.
+        *   **If `localhost` alone does not resolve the issue**, try explicitly adding `localhost:9002` as well.
+However, this is often not necessary.
+        *   **Verify your `NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN` value** (e.g., `unfiltered-laoar.firebaseapp.com` from your `.env.local` file) is also listed in the "Authorized domains" in the Firebase console.
+Firebase usually adds this automatically when you set up the project or enable a sign-in provider, but it's crucial to confirm.
     *   **For deployed applications**: Add the domain where your application is hosted (e.g., `your-app-name.vercel.app`, `www.yourdomain.com`).
-    *   The `authDomain` (e.g., `unfiltered-laoar.firebaseapp.com` from your config) is automatically authorized, but issues can arise if the calling domain (where your Next.js app is running) isn't explicitly in this list.
+    *   If you recently added domains, it might take a few minutes for the changes to propagate.

 4.  **API Key Restrictions (Advanced)**:
     *   If you have restricted your Firebase API key in the Google Cloud Console (APIs & Services -> Credentials):